 Decluttering, tidying up, tiny homes, and capsule wardrobes — adopting a less-is-more approach to everyday living is now a part of modern culture.
-But if you’re not part of the minimalist movement, maybe you travel a lot, camp often, woke up to a broken coffee maker, or just want to know how to make coffee without a filter.
+But if you’re not part of the minimalist movement, maybe you travel a lot, camp often, wake up to a broken coffee maker, or just want to know how to make coffee without a filter.

 How to Make Coffee on the Stove